 - Ensuring your bedroom is enhanced for a good night’s sleep.

-- Create a Sleep Ritual – This is specific process which (when made a habit), prepares the body and mind for sleep.
-This could be setting aside a set time each night to sit in bed with a milky drink and journal to reflect on the day or making a list tomorrow’s priorities so that you can set them aside before going off to sleep.
+- Create a Sleep Ritual – This is a specific process that (when made a habit), prepares the body and mind for sleep.
+This could be setting aside a set time each night to sit in bed with a milky drink and journal to reflect on the day or making a list of tomorrow’s priorities so that you can set them aside before going off to sleep.
 Some people prefer to meditate or perhaps listen to soothing music.

 - Arrange to talk to a Sleep Specialist – If you are having problems sleeping, please talk first to your doctor who will likely refer you to a sleep consultant.

-- Share Post a on Social Media – Let everyone know it is World Sleep Day and share links on Social Media using the hashtag: #WorldSleepDay.
+- Share a Post on Social Media – Let everyone know it is World Sleep Day and share links on Social Media using the hashtag: #WorldSleepDay.